ncatlab/nlab-content/pages/9/0/1/0/10109/content.md

-Joost Nuiten is a Master student of mathematics and physics at Utrecht University.
+Joost Nuiten is a PhD student in mathematics at Nijmegen University.

+He did his Master in mathematics and physics at Utrecht University.

 ## Texts